Maksymiliann/Team-5Pebbles/index.md

 With this background in mind, let us now embark on a journey into the heart of the dynamic interplay between the nuanced language of emotions embedded within movie plot summaries and the features of music present in the movies.
 In this exploration, we leveraged the power of DistilBERT, a cutting-edge transformer model, pre-trained specifically for emotion classification.
 DistilBERT allows us to decode the sentiment scores of love, sadness, joy, anger, fear and also surprise that lie beneath the movie plot summaries.

-## Preliminary Analysis:
+## Preliminary Analysis
 To begin with, after affecting the emotion classification of movie plot summaries using DistilBERT, we were able to visualise the distributions and pairwise correlations of emotions across movies using a scatter plot matrix.
 Since all the correlation coefficients were less than 0.75, we can conclude that none of the emotions are strongly correlated with one another.

-## Analysis of the Emotions and the Relationships between the Time Series of Emotions and Music:
+## Analysis of the Emotions and the Relationships between the Time Series of Emotions and Music
 We now strategically zoom in on the 2 cinematic powerhouses where music and movies gel together: India and the United States of America (USA).
 These nations, which are the top 2 countries in our dataset, serve as the focal points for our in-depth time series analysis.
 As we could see previously, USA and India had 2 different music styles and it will now be interesting to see if these differences would also be present in then interlinkages between music emotions.
 We will further examine whether the music in these countries' movies over the years shares a long-term relationship with the emotions portrayed by the in these countries' movies over the years for the top 5 genres.

 ### India